Victims’ families question release of Oklahoma sex offender

 Authorities began a search after McFadden failed to appear at his long-delayed jury trial on Monday in Muskogee County.
 His body was later discovered along with his wife, her son and daughters, and two other teens who were visiting the family over the weekend.

-Now family members of the victims are asking why McFadden, sentenced to 20 years in 2003 for first-degree rape, was freed three years early, in part for good behavior, despite facing new charges that he used a contraband cell phone to trade nude photos with the young woman in 2016.
+Now family members of the victims are asking why McFadden, sentenced to 20 years in 2003 for first-degree rape in the sexual assault of a 17-year-old, was freed three years early, in part for good behavior, despite facing new charges that he used a contraband cell phone in 2016 to trade nude photos with the woman, then 16.
 He was released in 2020 after 16 years and nine months, even though the charges could send him back to prison for many years if convicted.

 “And they rushed him out of prison.
-How?” asked Janette Mayo.
-She said she was told that her daughter, Holly Guess, 35, and her grandchildren, Rylee Elizabeth Allen, 17; Michael James Mayo, 15; and Tiffany Dore Guess, 13, were all shot to death.
+How?” asked Mayo.
+She said she was told that her daughter and her grandchildren, Rylee Elizabeth Allen, 17; Michael James Mayo, 15; and Tiffany Dore Guess, 13, were all shot to death.

 “Oklahoma failed to protect families.
 And because of that my children — my daughter and my grandchildren — are all gone,” Mayo told The Associated Press.
 “I’ve lost my daughter and my grandchildren and I’m never going to get to see ’em, never going to get to hold them, and it’s killing me.”